junxit/us-congress-bills-111/metadata.md

 - 2010-02-24 — Senate amendment proposed (on the floor): Amendment SA 3332 proposed by Senator Reid.(consideration: CR S737; text: CR S737)
 - 2010-02-24 — Senate amendment submitted
 - 2010-02-24 — Senate amendment submitted
+- 2010-02-25 — Cleared for White House.
+- 2010-02-25 — DEBATE - The House proceeded with one hour of debate on the Conyers motion to agree to the Senate amendments to H.R.
+3961.
+- 2010-02-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-02-25 — Mr. Conyers moved that the House agree to the Senate amendments. (consideration: CR H895)
+- 2010-02-25 — On motion that the House agree to the Senate amendments Agreed to by the Yeas and Nays: 315 - 97 (Roll no. 67). (text as House agreed to Senate amendments: CR H895)
+- 2010-02-25 — POSTPONED PROCEEDINGS - Pursuant to clause 1(c) of rule 19, the Chair postponed further proceedings on the Conyers motion to concur in the Senate amendments to H.R.
+3961 until later in the legislative day.
+- 2010-02-25 — POSTPONED PROCEEDINGS - The Chair put the question on concurring in the Senate amendments and by voice vote announced that the ayes had prevailed.
+Mr. Posey objected to the vote on the grounds that a quorum was not present.
+Pursuant to clause 6 of rule XX, the yeas and nays were ordered.
+- 2010-02-25 — Pursuant to the provisions of H. Res.
+1109, Mr. Conyers took from the Speaker's table H.R.
+3961 with the Senate amendments thereto, and was recognized for a motion. (consideration: CR H895-901, H906-907)
+- 2010-02-25 — Resolving differences -- House actions: On motion that the House agree to the Senate amendments Agreed to by the Yeas and Nays: 315 - 97 (Roll no. 67).(text as House agreed to Senate amendments: CR H895)
+- 2010-02-25 — The previous question was ordered pursuant to the rule. (consideration: CR H901)
+- 2010-02-26 — Presented to President.
+- 2010-02-26 — Presented to President.
+- 2010-02-27 — Became Public Law No: 111-141.
+- 2010-02-27 — Became Public Law No: 111-141.
+- 2010-02-27 — Signed by President.
+- 2010-02-27 — Signed by President.